moezamini/portfolio-1/README.md

 ## More Customization: Using Other Jekyll Themes

+As mentioned, your portfolio uses [Jekyll](https://jekyllrb.com/) underneath the hood.
+For more advanced styling of your portfolio, check out [this documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll).

-You can customize your portfolio even more by using other Jekyll themes.
+This also means that you can customize your portfolio to a greater extent by using other Jekyll themes.
 Here are some good places to find themes:

 - [Start Bootstrap](https://startbootstrap.com/themes/jekyll/)
 - [Jekyll Themes](https://jekyllthemes.io/)